 14. The use of debt collection agencies only as a last resort, in pursuit of money genuinely owing to the company, and after other options have been explained to the customer and reasonably exhausted.
+No use of debt collection for the contracts of deceased people, as long as a death certificate has been provided.
 Currently the use of debt collectors appears to be the default option for the recovery of any money the company deems owed to it.
 This policy must cease.

 15. A code of practice, beyond the legal minimum, to which any debt collectors contracted by Vodafone must abide while pursuing money genuinely owed to the company.

 16. A quick and clear process for reversing any damage to a customer’s credit rating inflicted as a result of Vodafone’s unfair pursuit of money not rightly owed to the company.

 17. A fast and effective complaints procedure, explained on Vodafone’s website, with a range of communication options (email, online, post and phone), including a clickable link enabling messages to be sent.
 Complaints to be handled fairly, and resolved within 10 working days.
 An independent arbitration option for complaints that are not resolved to a customer’s satisfaction.

 18. The publication by the chief executive of a sincere apology, not just to my family, but to all those who have been subject to Vodafone’s predatory practices, whether bereaved families or other people legitimately seeking to end their contracts.